-China lawmakers urge easing of family planning curbs as birth rates plunge
+China lawmakers urge freeing up family planning as birth rates plunge

 Critics said the policy was enforced through compulsory abortions and violated human rights.
 It also created gender imbalances as poor rural families chose to abort or abandon baby girls.

-The government has defended the program, saying it allowed the country to limit population growth by around 400 million and thereby tackle entrenched poverty.
+The government has defended the programme, saying it allowed the country to limit population growth by around 400 million and thereby tackle entrenched poverty.

 Researchers warn of a demographic timebomb, with a dwindling workforce unable to pay the healthcare bills of the elderly, but after four decades, the policy adjustments could prove too little too late.

-“Virtually no country in the world has been able to coax birth rates up for a significant period of time after childbearing rates have dropped with modernization,” said Greenhalgh.
+“Virtually no country in the world has been able to coax birth rates up for a significant period of time after childbearing rates have dropped with modernisation,” said Greenhalgh.

 “If the government were to encourage unmarried women in their 30s, or same-sex couples, to have a child, that might make a difference, but such changes seem unlikely given the social conservatism of the current regime.”